lagachea/ft_ping/README.md

 need a flag to tell if ip or hostname
     if not hostname => no DNS query

-if state nor IP nor hostname => usage
+if state nor IP nor hostname => error usage